 The secretariat for PATT is provided by STFC.

 The STFC, as a publicly funded organisation, is accountable to Government and the public for its actions and for the way it conducts its business, which must be undertaken in a way that is transparent and guards against conflicts of interest influencing the outcome of decisions.
-Further information for managing conflicts as a STFC panel member can be found here.
+Further information for managing conflicts as a STFC panel member.

 STFC is fully committed to ensuring that all applicants receive equal treatment throughout the peer review process, and will provide the necessary training and support to panel members and peer reviewers.
 STFC policies on inclusion and diversity are available on the STFC website.
 STFC will keep these policies under review in order to ensure that its policies and practices reflect best practice and enable full compliance under the Equality Act 2010.